 Student Work

-Within the Social Justice Studies streams, students can complete a major research project, a creative project, or work with a social justice serving agency to complete a practicum.
-The projects and titles from 2024-25 are listed below.
-The complete list of projects for each stream can be found on their dedicated pages.
+Within the Social Justice Studies streams, students can complete a major research project, a creative project, or work with a social justice-serving agency to complete a practicum.
+The projects and titles listed below are the most recent projects and practicums completed.
+The full list of projects for each stream can be found on their dedicated pages.

 Creative Projects